OrianaVenture/VentureValheim/LocationReset/README.md

 ## Installation

 This mod needs to be on the client, it will work even if other players do not have it installed.
 When this mod is put on a server it will sync the configurations from the server to all clients on connection.
-Live changes to the configurations should take immediate effect
+Live changes to the configurations should take immediate effect.

 ## Changelog

+### 0.2.2

+* Fixed issue with multiplayer sessions triggering multiple resets due to reset day not being recorded correctly, plus more internal error checking
+* Changed how zone sizes of locations are calculated to improve accuracy of location deletion (still have some work left to get it perfect)
+* Added resetting for doors that require keys to open (sunken crypts and citadel, should support custom content)
+* Added missing wear and tear damage to resetting dungeons

 ### 0.2.1